 Hallmark Foundation

-The Bronwen and Brian Mills Educational Trust
+The Bronwen and Brian Mills Charitable Trust

 The Irving Memorial Trust

-And over 6,000 alumni, friends and OU supporters
+And over 6,000 alumni, friends and OU supporters.

 The Open University has numerous support programs addressing a wide variety of limitations or disadvantages that prospective students might face.
 For example, we offer financial support for carers, care experienced learners, Black students and disabled veterans and those who are seeking sanctuary in the UK.
 We also offer the study-related costs fund, which is open to anyone on a low income.
 Information on all our scholarships and assistance schemes can be found here: http://www.open.ac.uk/courses/fees-and-funding